 Moreover, if you are consistent and can tailor your responses to fit the particular job at hand, this can excel your chances of becoming employed.

 You can also read graphic design skills that you need to acquire to be a successful graphic designer.

 Question 4 - What makes you an excellent graphic designer?

-The graphic design profession is considered as the most creative industry.
-Thus you are supposed to create something that incorporates with the client’s specification as well as your own design and the qualities one requires to be held below-mentioned skills
+The graphic design profession is considered the most creative industry.
+Thus you are supposed to create something that incorporates with the client’s specification as well as your own design and the qualities one requires to be held below-mentioned skills:

 - Passion and drive

 Question 5 - What are some of your greatest accomplishments?